simonnickel/snap-matching-navigation/README.md

 ## Demo

-The Demo project shows an example on how to use the package.
+The [demo project](/SnapMatchingNavigationDemo) shows an example on how to use the package.

 <img src="/screenshot-iphone.png" height="400"> <img src="/screenshot-ipad.png" height="400">